-If your company is performing poorly, lacks momentum, has a high burn rate, has a highly variable revenue stream, has less than six months of cash, and is considering debt as a last resort for funding, you should not raise venture debt.
-You should only raise venture debt if you have sufficient cash flow to service the debt, or if you believe you can successfully raise another round of equity in the future to repay the loan.
+You should only raise venture debt if you know your company has sufficient cash flow to service the debt or if you are confident you can raise another round of equity in the future to repay the loan.

 If the Terms or Covenants Are Too Heavy